Foxy/foxy-github-action-s3cdn/README.md

 Create workflow YAML file in `.github/workflows/` directory of your app.

 Go to Project's settings in GitHub, Click `Secret`, create the Secret key/values as mentioned in the docs below.
-On every reelease, this action should run.
+On every release, this action should run.

 Example of the workflow is given below:

-### `my-workflow.yml` Example
+### `s3-package-release.yml` Example

 ```